 - Chest pain

-- Swelling of ankles
+- Swelling of legs, ankles, or feet

-Notify your doctor or nurse as soon as possible if you have any of the following symptoms:
+Call your doctor or nurse as soon as possible if you have any of these symptoms:

-- Nausea unrelieved by prescribed medication
+- Nausea that is not relieved by prescribed medicines

-- Extreme tiredness that interferes with normal activities
+- Fatigue that interferes with your normal activities